($816) Cost to ship a car from Chesapeake, VA to Columbus, GA

 The time of the year

-Seasonal demand and weather conditions in both Chesapeake and Columbus can impact car shipping prices.
+The time of year and weather conditions in Chesapeake and Columbus play a major role in determining car shipping rates.

 It is advisable tp plan your relocation to Chesapeake on May, October and September are the most pleasant months in Chesapeake, while July and January are the least comfortable months.